 - What to do with leftover herbs?
 Use them to garnish the turkey platter, or save them for flavoring turkey soup after the big meal is over.

 - What to do with the turkey carcass & bones?
 Make broth or soup.
 Cook the carcass in seasoned water on the stove top or in a slow cooker.
 (You can also add the neck and giblets that were removed from the raw turkey.)
 The result is nourishing, delicious broth that is the perfect flavorful base for soup or any recipe that calls for chicken broth.
-You can use my recipe for making Nourishing Chicken Bone Broth, simply subbing turkey bones for the chicken bones.
+You can use my recipes for making nourishing chicken or cone broth in a Slow Cooker or Instant Pot, simply subbing turkey bones for the chicken bones.

 - Want to roast the turkey a day (or more) ahead?
 Read my post, How to Make Ahead and Reheat Turkey